 4. Administrative Relief.
-Administrative relief from the setback requirements established in Paragraphs 1 - 3 above may be granted by the County Ag Commission or the Director under an Administrative Permit (Section 17.52.010) in compliance with criteria set forth by resolution of the Board, as amended from time to time.
+Administrative relief from the setback requirements established in Subsections E.1 through E.3 above in this Section may be granted by the Ag Commission or the Director under an Administrative Permit (Section 130.52.010, Administrative Permit, Relief, or Waiver) in compliance with criteria set forth by resolution of the Board, as amended from time to time.